Other Authors Who Have Similar Views

 2. Byron Katie

 In Loving What Is and her other works, Byron Katie shares a perspective that aligns with Singer’s emphasis on observing and questioning the mind.
-Her method, known as "The Work," encourages individuals to inquire deeply into their thoughts and beliefs, recognizing that much of their suffering comes from attachment to unexamined mental patterns.
+Her method, known as "The Work," encourages individuals to inquire deeply into their thoughts and beliefs and ask four questions: Is it true?
+Can you absolutely know that it's true?
+How do you react—what happens—when you believe that thought?
+Who would you be without the thought?

 3. Deepak Chopra